Benjole/Benjole/README.md

 ### About me
 I'm a student in theoretical physics, also interested in Data Sciences !
 I am currently working on Graph Diffusion Models
-* You can reach out at [benjamin.honore@epfl.ch], I would be very happy to discuss !

 ### Projects
 Graph Diffusion Models and Symmetry Breaking